xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 It's clear, then, that we're going to need  some  more procedures to  help  us  deal with these branches.
 I've defined two of them below.
 Procedure NewLabel generates unique labels.
-This is done via the simple expedient of calling every label  'Lnn',  where nn is a label number starting from zero.
+This is done via the simple expedient of calling every label  `Lnn`,  where nn is a label number starting from zero.
 Procedure  PostLabel just outputs the labels at the proper place.